-This document describes the best practices for installing and maintaining native and water wise grasses in urban and suburban landscapes in Colorado.
+This document describes the best practices for installing and maintaining native grasses in urban and suburban landscapes in Colorado.
+Some information about water wise, non-native grasses is also included.
 It distills the best practices from industry experts into actionable procedures and offers usable resources for landscape owners/managers and professionals.

-The objectives of this manual are to:
+The objectives of this guide are to:

-- Document guidance from experienced professionals and describe the best practices to maximize project success. - Identify common causes of failure, potential risks, and provide guidance to improve outcomes. - Provide usable tools for landscape professionals, project managers, program managers, and associated parties involved in decisions and oversight of grass projects. - Include case studies to showcase options, costs vs. benefits, and water/maintenance savings.
+- Document guidance from experienced professionals and describe the best practices to maximize project success. - Identify common causes of failure, potential risks, and provide guidance to improve outcomes. - Provide usable tools for landscape professionals, project managers, program managers, and associated parties involved in decisions and oversight of grass projects.

+• Include case studies to showcase options, costs vs. benefits, and water/maintenance savings.